Poopiyo/Delanistudio-wk3/README.md

 # Description

-This project is a web application for Delani studio that shows details about the services it offers, has information about the studio, a portfolio section and a form that enables users to send their messages and concern to Delani studios.
+This is a web application for Delani studio; it gives details about the services offered, you can also find general information about Delani studio from the application, it has a portfolio section and a form that enables users to contact Delani studios via email.

 # Live Page